ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 ## Non-Goals

-This script does not use AI image search, choose arbitrary web images, listen to audio, merge tracks, or delete backups.
-It is read-only when no write action is approved and neither write flag is supplied. `--embed-lyrics` embeds matching TXT/LRC/SRT lyric-sidecar material (and may derive missing TXT/LRC sidecars). `--find-cover` performs the structured, confirmation-gated MusicBrainz/Cover Art Archive and optional Discogs artwork workflow described above.
+This script does not use AI image search, choose arbitrary web images, merge tracks, or delete backups.
+Its default normal audit may embed validated lyric/karaoke sidecars after creating backups; use `--no-embed-lyrics` to suppress that behavior.
+Cover acquisition remains interactive and its built-in default is off.
+For a strictly report-only run, use `--no-interactive --no-embed-lyrics --no-find-cover`. `--find-cover` performs the structured, confirmation-gated MusicBrainz/Cover Art Archive and optional Discogs artwork workflow described above.